 This gorgeous gate is obviously the entrance to a park or museum.
-The simple, natural wood structure should make anyone who visits the area feel one with nature.
+The simple, natural wood structure should make anyone who visits the area feel at one with nature.
 Very simple in design, this gate remains effective and even quaint in design.
 With so much gorgeous landscape surrounding it, having a huge, wide gate would cover up too much of the scene and give the impression of keeping people out.
 With an open gate like this one, people are obviously encouraged to look upon the splendor of nature.

 This country chic split rail gate and fence idea brings the best of country décor to any home or property.
 The great crisscrossed wooden gate makes you feel like you need to go saddle up your horses and mosey on over to the local watering hole for a spell.
 In front of a beautiful lodge, this is the perfect fencing for the area.
-The natural wood used in the fence and gate go perfectly with the natural décor and elements of this area.
+The natural wood used in the fence and gate goes perfectly with the natural décor and elements of this area.

-43. Contemporary Split-Rail Design
+Contemporary Split-Rail Design

 This great split-rail fence design features some of the best materials you can work with in any fencing project.
-The raw wood has been stained to give the area that elegant look without taking away from the natural feel of the wood while the pitch black iron gate cuts against the scene with bold, dark color.
+The raw wood has been stained to give the area that elegant look without taking away from the natural feel of the wood while the pitch-black iron gate cuts against the scene with bold, dark color.
 The wire in between the wooden slats must be to keep animals inside or prevent predators from coming inside.
 It’s a classic gate that would look great in any ranch setting.

 As you can see, there are so many incredible designs you can choose from when planning your next DIY fence and gate project.
 See something you like?
 Try it out or just mix and match various elements you’ve seen throughout the article and come up with something completely unique.

 Once you have an idea in mind, you can easily adjust it to fit any size property or homestead.
 Make sure to scale your area accordingly so you don’t buy too much of one material or end up with not enough.
-In the end, the more you plan the better your fencing project will look!
+In the end, the more you plan the better your fencing project will look.